impleri/media-libraries/readme.txt

 Tags: books, videos, music, games, film, movies, reviews, media, widget, amazon, library Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: trunk
+Stable tag: 0.9.5

 Allows you to organise books, videos, music, and games found on external websites into shelves and create user reviews for them.

 == Description ==

-**WARNING**: This project is still in development and is currently not ready for production use.
+**WARNING**: This project is still in development and is not quite ready for production use.
 Please install at your own risk.
-The current version intends to be a rudimentary framework.
-Do not expect everything to work.

 With Media Libraries, you can manage multiple library shelves of your current media, keeping track of when you've last used them, and how often you have used them.
 If you wish to use the same item on different shelves (e.g. a book you once read for school/work but also once read separately for fun), this is also possible.
 Users can also provide their own reviews, and library admins can flag reviews as official site reviews to differentiate them from other reviews.